kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

 ## Application Configuration

-To run the application, we need to form a container.
-To do this, let's create the `Application` interface with this code:
+In order to run application, we need to create entrypoint and dependency container.
+Let's create the `Application` interface with this code:

 === ":fontawesome-brands-java: `Java`"